simplilearn631/TestGit/README.md

 # TestGit
-this is the for tstgit
+this is for testing git